Mazatech/amanithsvg-website/_docs/desc/004-lite-vs-full.md

  * any product that offers or promotes services that may be damaging to, disparaging of, or otherwise detrimental to Licensor or its licensees, Affiliates and partners, or
  * any product that simply resembles, in whole or in part, the original AmanithSVG functionalities by wrapping or exposing such functionalities through another software application interface, or
  * any product that competes with AmanithSVG in any commercial or non-commercial market
- * Location Based Entertainment (out of home entertainment), Simulators, Installations, and Gaming Systems (Casino)
+ * location based entertainment (out of home entertainment), simulators, installations, and gaming systems (casino)
- * applications or platforms that deliver multiple games or permit users to exploit for commercial gain

 To license for these, or any other applications not listed, please contact [info@mazatech.com](mailto:info@mazatech.com?subject=AmanithSVG%20Full%20Licensing)

 ## How long is the license valid for?
 The license is valid for the life of the Project.

+## How do I evaluate AmanithSVG Full before buying it?
+You can access the builds by signing as INDIE.

 ## Are there any royalties or other recurring fees?
 There are no recurring fees nor royalties.